Construction underway at NFPC plant in Abu Dhabiby Ashleigh McGinley on Mar 7, 2016

 NFPC president and CEO Fady Antonios, added: "The start of construction of the mega facility at Kizad is a key milestone in developing our operational capabilities to enable a new paradigm of growth for our market leading brands in the food and beverage sector."

-- Three injured at Abu Dhabi construction site
+- UAE: Fire at Abu Dhabi high-rise construction site